Sorry, you need to enable JavaScript to visit this website.

 Polyalphaolefin Chemical Structure

 Through careful control of reaction conditions and fractionation, we can precisely control the properties of our PAO products.
 The actual structure of PAOs is very complex since an isomerization reaction occurs during oligomerization which yields a myriad of isomers.
 These isomers are what give PAOs their excellent low temperature properties.
+The controlled production process ensures that Synfluid® PAOs are essentially devoid of undesirable species found in mineral oil like sulfur, cyclic compounds and aromatic content.

 Comparison of PAOs vs Mineral Oil